maniche04/manualcanias/docs/sales/sitiq/index.rst

 	:alt: SITIQ window

 * **Description** - This column displays the name of the Material.
-* **STK** - The second column displays the available stock for the items.
+* **STK** - The second column displays the available stock for the items in :ref:`Plant 1<filter-plant1>`.
 The result in this column varies with the filter checkbox 'Incl.
 SalQty' as described :ref:`here<checkbox_salqty>`.
+The title for this column is dynamic with the following pattern 'Short Name of Plant' + STK.
+* **Cost** - The pack price of the item.
+'Pack Price' is a customized development in Canias, which is meant to replace the Cost Price.
+Although this value is the same as the 'Cost Price', it can be modified to present a value different from the Cost Price.
+* **SP** - The Selling Price of the item.
+This column depends on the Customer that is currently selected as described :ref:`here<filter-customer>`.
+* **SP(USD)** - The Selling Price of the item in USD.
+* **MP** - The Market Price of the Item.
+This information might not be available for all items as the source for this is manual input only.
+* **Stock2** - The available stock for items in :ref:`Plant 2<filter-plant2>`.
+* **SP** - The price at which the items are meant to be sold from :ref:`Plant 2<filter-plant2>` to :ref:`Plant 1<filter-plant1>`.
+This price is used when creating inter-company tranfers where available.
+* **Material** - The material code for the item.

 Creating Sales Orders
 ---------------------